Via Santo Stefano

 The crypt under the very raised presbytery was built in 1019 to house the relics of Vitale and Agricola (in an urn on the altar) and was originally entered from the Cortile di Pilato.
 The salvaged columns include one, the second from the entrance on the right, without a capital, that Petronius is said to have brought from the Holy Land and which is the same height as Jesus.
-There is the statutory Lippo di Dalmasio detached fresco fragment of the Madonna and Child down here too.
+There is the statutory Lippo di Dalmasio detached fresco fragment of the Virgin and Child down here too.

 To the left of the steps down to the crypt is the door to Santo Sepolcro (see right).
 May be as old as the 5th century, and possibly once the site of a Roman temple dedicated to Isis, which was built over a handy spring.
 The circle of columns are said to come from this original temple.
 Its present form is 11th century.
 Centrally-planned dodecagon with an ambulatory and women's galleries.
 The structure in the centre is a 12th-14th-century copy of the Holy Sepulchre at Jerusalem.
 It is now embellished with a Romanesque pulpit with deep-sculpted reliefs of the attributes of the Four Evangelists.
 On the main structure three carved panels depicting the Three Marys at the Tomb.
 The stairs and altar are 19th century.
 Behind a grill is the tomb of Saint Petronius, Bolognaĺs patron saint.
 His remains, discovered in 1141, were kept here but were later, in 2000, transferred to San Petronio in Piazza Maggiore, which already had his head.

 Returning to Santo Sepulcro, doors lead into the 12th-century Cortile di Pilato, so named to commemorate the place where Pontius Pilate tried Jesus.
 In the middle is a stoup called Pilateĺs Bowl, which had the reputation being the bowl in which Pilate washed his hands.
 From the 8th century, it has an obscure inscription relating to the Lombard kings Luitprand and Ilprand, who are said to have donated it.
 Two small chapels and one large one with a worn 14th century fresco open off the loggias down each side of the courtyard, plus one that's closed.
-On a pillar in a little window to the left of one chapel is a cockerel, sculpted in the 14th century.
+On a pillar in a little window to the left of one chapel is a cockerel, sculpted in the 14th century, representing the one which crowed twice to mark Peter's denial of Christ.
 Opposite the rather special patterned brickwork on the back wall of San Sepolcro is the fašade of the wide and shallow Martyrium, (also known as the Church of the Trinity).
 Dating to the 13th century it may have been the east end of the 4th century church, or the later Lombard one.
 It was rebuilt in 1911 and again faced with lovely patterned brickwork.
 This chapel, restored in 1924, has a line of columns with good capitals down the centre and a fine old pavement and is believed to have been originally built over a walled Christian cemetery.
 Also here is a group of five stout wooden statues of the Adoration of the Magi, in a glass case, painted by the workshop of Simone dei Crocifissi (c.1370) and a damaged stone statue of Saint Peter seated.
 Plus some sweet little detached fresco fragment panels.